-Below you can watch Ginnie Willis, Programme Director for Aurora, talk about how Aurora aims to encourage a wide range of women in academic and professional roles to think of themselves as leaders, to develop leadership skills, and to help institutions maximise the potential of these women.
+Below you can watch Ginnie Willis, Programme Director for Aurora, talk about how Aurora aims to encourage a wide range of women in both academic and professional roles to think of themselves as leaders, to develop leadership skills, and to help institutions maximise the potential of these women.
 This innovative development process is for women up to senior lecturer level or professional services equivalent.

 Follow us on #LFaurora